Boosting the Transferability of Adversarial Attacks with Global Momentum Initialization: Methodology

 \section{Methodology}

-Given the original image $x^{clean}$ and the corresponding label $y$, the attacker has to find the perturbation $\delta$ to generate adversarial examples $x^{adv}$ to fool the model.
-To ensure the imperceptibility of the attack, following previous work, we apply the $l_\infty$ norm, i.e., ensure that $||x^{clean} - x^{adv}||_\infty \leq \epsilon$.
-Assume that $f(x^{adv})$ represents the output of the model with input $x$ and the attack is to maximize the loss $J(f(x^{adv}),y)$ (e.g. the cross-entropy loss or margin loss~\cite{carlini2017towards}), so the attack goal can be described as:
+Given the original image $x^{clean}$ and the corresponding label $y$, the adversary has to find the perturbation $\delta$ to generate adversarial examples $x^{adv}$ to fool the model.
+To ensure the imperceptibility of the attack, we guarantee $||x^{clean} - x^{adv}||_\infty \leq \epsilon$.
+Assume that $f(x^{adv})$ represents the output of the model with input $x$ and the attack is to maximize the loss $J(f(x^{adv}),y)$ (e.g. the cross-entropy loss or margin loss~\citep{carlini2017towards}), so the attack goal can be described as: